-Two in-class essays will be assigned during the semester.
+Up to two in-class essays will be assigned over the course of the semester.
 First, the chapter covering the format and requirements of the essays will be covered in class.
 Then, the student will be asked to complete a prewriting/planning and write the essay in-class on assigned days.
 Each essay has specific content and organization requirements; however, grammar and mechanics requirements are the same for all writing.
 If a student misses a class period when the essay is to be written, the student must set up an appointment with the professor to discuss a time to write the essay.
 The in-class essay must be completed within a week of the original due date.